 Tuition and fees for this academic year are outlined in the Catalog of the Graduate Arts and Sciences Program.
-This Catalog also defines the distinctions between full-time and part-time and in- and out-of-state residence.
-After students complete 45 credit hours beyond the M.A., they qualify for Research Graduate Student status, which maintains the student's full-time registration at the price of one credit hour.
+This Catalog also defines the distinctions between full-time and part-time status and in- and out-of-state residence.

+After students complete 36 credit hours beyond the M.A., they qualify for Research Graduate Student status, which maintains the student's full-time registration at the price of one credit hour.
 In certain cases, MA students may be qualified for Research Graduate Status.
-Funded research Graduate Students maintain their access to campus health services during the summer on a per-use basis, which will be anonymously billed to the Graduate Dean's office.